2020 Western & Southern Open – Men's singles

 Novak Djokovic defeated Milos Raonic in the final, 1–6, 6–3, 6–4 to win the men's singles tennis title at the 2020 Cincinnati Masters.
 With the win, he claimed his record-equaling 35th Masters 1000 title (tying Rafael Nadal's tally), and completed the double career Golden Masters.
-Djokovic became the first new singles titlist on the ATP Tour since its suspension due to the COVID-19 pandemic in March 2020.
+Djokovic became the first new singles titleist on the ATP Tour since its suspension due to the COVID-19 pandemic in March 2020.

 Daniil Medvedev was the defending champion, but lost in the quarterfinals to Roberto Bautista Agut.

 Due to the COVID-19 pandemic, this edition of the tournament was held at the USTA Billie Jean King National Tennis Center shortly before the 2020 US Open to minimize travel risks.

 Seeds

 The top eight seeds receive a bye into the second round.